Dartmouth Green Partnerships

 Charity No.1164582 Enhancing the beauty of Dartmouth with floral displays and sustainable planting

 We look after the Dartmouth Community Garden along the riverfront with its potager of raised beds of vegetables and flowers, and Mediterranean beds where the emphasis is on sustainable planting.
 We have also created a Mayflower rose bed.
-This area is the site of the Community Greenhouse, which will be erected in September 2022.

 We plant the baskets along the Butterwalk and the 2-tier planter there, plus the troughs and baskets around the Boat Float.
 We also plant the troughs and containers along the North and South Embankments, Newcomen Road and in Bayard’s Cove, creating our Floral Walk for all to enjoy.
-In 2022 we have added many more troughs long the riverfront, totalling around 60.
+In 2022 we added many more troughs along the riverfront, totalling around 60.

 We also look after the Anchor Bed at the bottom of College Way, the Welcome beds and boats at the top of town, the corner beds of Coronation Park by the Boat Park and the Higher Ferry and the floral boat, plus the capstan beds on the South Embankment.
 There are daffodils and winter displays including cyclamen followed by tulips and summer planting.